MichaelCWalsh7/Yurt-Index/README.md

 - Images
     - This is a two-fold plan.
 First I'd like to give the user the option to upload a picture or avatar to the site that they can use as a profile image.
     - Secondly, I'd like to include an option to upload an image associated with a word.

+- Pagination
+    - This one really got the better of me for this proejct unfortunately.
+I spent a long time researching pagination using the tools and frameworks available, looking up tutorials online etc but almost everything that I found was related to sql.
+    - I desperately wanted to include it in the project, but I did not have the luxury of time, and so had to  relegate it to future features.

 ## Technologies Used